 If you have the right screws they will automatically sink into the wood making it easy to fill them over with putty for a finished look.
 Be careful when using soft wood like pine that you don’t sink them too far.

 Cut Back at an Angle

 This next step would have been easier had I done it BEFORE assembling the bench.
 But because I had never made this bench before and I made up the plans, there are always little things along the way that I learn from.
 So if you make this, I recommend cutting this at the beginning when you could clamp it to a flat surface.
 If I would have done it from the beginning I would have measured about 20 inches up from the bottom (to start the line).

 I wanted the back slanted.
 I drew the line to be cut and used my jigsaw to cut it.

 I used the same concept on the back of the bench as I did on the seat.
 I started with the top one.
 I made sure it was flush and pretty.
 Then I screwed on the bottom one.
 Then I eyeballed the ones in between.

 Now it was time to add a little support in the center below the seat.
-It can be argued that it is not needed, but it never hurts to have added support.
 The first step was to add a board in the back (underneath).
-Cut a board that is the width between the two 22 inch boards ( the ones that connected the legs together in the first step).
+Cut a board that is the width between the two 22 inch boards (the ones that connected the legs together in the first step).
 You can see where the board was added in this next picture.